 Some companies I’ve met limit their security standards to only what is currently achievable, incrementally increasing requirements step by step.
 I’m not a big fan of this approach.
 Instead, I believe a standard should focus on what needs to be achieved.
 Several strategies can help make these standards more actionable:

-• Define “draft” requirements: Requirements that are not currently implementable due to missing dependencies (e.g., a missing tool or process), you could label as “draft” requirements.
+- Define “draft” requirements: Requirements that are not currently implementable due to missing dependencies (e.g., a missing tool or process), you could label as “draft” requirements.
 While not immediately mandatory, they signal future obligations and keep the overall requirements comprehensive.

 Also, you may think about how to distinguish requirements to make them more feasible for a particular application.
 Here are some approaches for archiving this:

-• Specify risk-based requirements: Tailor requirements based on risk (or protection needs) classification: Define requirements according to the application’s risk level and its protection needs, while taking implementation effort into account.
+- Specify risk-based requirements: Tailor requirements based on risk (or protection needs) classification: Define requirements according to the application’s risk level and its protection needs, while taking implementation effort into account.
 Define baseline requirements for all applications, and reserve more advanced measures (e.g. enforcing MFA or performing comprehensive threat modeling) that costs more effort to implement for higher-risk or critical applications.

-• Create team-specific requirements: Security requirements are often not implemented by dev teams itself, but by a platform, system or other team.
-This is especially in local contexts the case (e.g., within a specific project).
+- Create team requirements: Security requirements are often not implemented by dev teams themselves but by a platform, system, or other teams.
+This is especially true in local contexts the case (e.g., within a specific project).
 Here, a dedicated security engineering team could simplify organization-wide standards by removing anything that is handled by default, enforced, automated, or the responsibility of other teams—leaving the dev teams to focus only on what truly matters to them.
 The focus should be here on direct applicability and measurability.
+For example, a classic team requirement might be: “Assess SAST scanner results” or “Enable auto-updates for 3rd party dependencies“.

 Utilize Security Requirement Tools

 Now that we’ve established that many security requirements aren’t universally applicable to every application or API (implementation requirements) or dev unit (SSDLC requirements) in the same way, it makes a lot of sense to streamline them so that a dev team only receives only those requirements relevant to their specific context.
-Rather than just labeling them, we could provide ticket templates for different types of contexts (e.g. baseline or high-risk applications) or faciliate a requirement engineering tool.
+Rather than just labeling them, we could provide ticket templates for different types of contexts (e.g. baseline or high-risk applications) or facilitate a requirement engineering tool.

 Imagine having a questionnaire that asks a product owner about the type of application that is being developed, and then generates a list of all relevant security requirements directly into the team’s backlog.
 I know of several companies that have developed their own tools for this purpose.
 Additionally, there’s an open-source tool, OWASP SecurityRAT, which provides exactly this functionality.
 It can integrate with project management or ticketing systems (e.g., Jira), allowing POs to generate relevant user stories directly from its UI.